davepinch/pinchy.cc/content/streams/a-small-crystal-of-creation/0/a-small-crystall-of-creation.md

 ---
-title: "A small crystal of creation" unedited first draft:
+title: "A small crystal of creation"
+next: "Down here is a small crystal of creation." unedited first draft:
   - A small crystal of creation
   - Down here is a small crystal of creation.